JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Returns in a lambda

 Avoid using multiple labeled returns in a lambda.
 Consider restructuring the lambda so that it will have a single exit point.
-If that's not possible or not clear enough, convert the lambda into an anonymous function.
+If that's not possible or not clear enough, consider converting the lambda into an anonymous function.

 Do not use a labeled return for the last statement in a lambda.